What Graphs are 2-Dot Product Graphs?: Observations and Supporting Lemmas

+A 4-cycle has a 2-dot product representation.
+Here is one example: $(2,0)$, $(\frac{1}{2},\frac{1}{2})$, $(\frac{1}{2},1)$, $(-1,3)$ with $t=1$.
+We note that if we consider the vertices in anticlockwise order from the positive $x$-axis, we find that the first and fourth vertices, and the second and third vertices, are non-adjacent.
+The next lemma tells us that this is an example of a property found in all 2-dot product representations of the 4-cycle.

-\begin{lemma} If $a$, $b$, $c$ and $d$ are vertices in a graph with a \ddpr{2} and induce a $4$-cycle with edges $ab$, $bc$, $cd$ and $ad$, then $\va^a$, $\va^b$, $\va^c$ and~$\va^d$ are in a half-plane.
-Moreover in the linear ordering given by the size of the angles from one of the bounding half-lines, the first and fourth vertices, and the second and third vertices, are non-adjacent. \end{lemma}
+\begin{lemma} If $a$, $b$, $c$ and $d$ are vertices in a graph with a \ddpr{2} that induce a $4$-cycle with edges $ab$, $bc$, $cd$ and $ad$, then $\va^a$, $\va^b$, $\va^c$ and~$\va^d$ are in a half-plane whose bounding line goes through the origin.
+Moreover, either $b$ and $d$ are between $a$ and $c$, or vice versa ($a$ and $c$ are between $b$ and $d$). \end{lemma}

 \begin{proof} By Lemma~\ref{lema}, $b$ and $c$ are not both between $a$ and $d$.
 So we can assume, without loss of generality, that $b$ is not between $a$ and $d$.
-Thus either $d$ is between~$a$ and $b$ or $a$ is between $b$ and $d$.
+Then, as $a$ is adjacent to both $b$ and~$d$, $\va^b$ and $\va^d$ are both in the half-plane through the origin defined by $\va^a$, and thus the smallest angles between all pairs among $\va^a,\va^b,\va^d$ are at most $\pi$.
+Hence, either $d$ is between~$a$ and $b$ or $a$ is between $b$ and $d$.

-If $d$ is between $a$ and $b$, then, by Lemma~\ref{lema}, $c$ is not between $a$ and $b$, and by Lemma~\ref{lemb2}, $a$ is not between $c$ and $d$.
+First assume that $d$ is between $a$ and $b$.
+Then, by Lemma~\ref{lema}, $c$ is not between $a$ and $b$, and by Lemma~\ref{lemb2}, $a$ is not between $c$ and $d$.
 So $b$ and $d$ are between $a$ and $c$ and we have the required ordering.
-Noting also that $b$ and $d$ are first and fourth in the ordering and have common neighbours implies that the four vectors lie in a half-plane.
+Noting also that $a$ and $c$ are first and fourth in the ordering and have common neighbours implies that the four vectors lie in a half-plane.

-Finally if $a$ is between $b$ and $d$, then, by Lemma~\ref{lema}, $a$ and $b$ are not both between $c$ and $d$ and $a$ and $d$ are not both between $b$ and $c$.
+Now assume that $a$ is between $b$ and $d$.
+Then, by Lemma~\ref{lema}, $a$ and $b$ are not both between $c$ and $d$ and $a$ and $d$ are not both between $b$ and $c$.
 So $a$ and $c$ are both between $b$ and $d$ and again we have the required ordering.

 \end{proof}